netstim/SlicerNetstim/WarpDrive/README.md

 ### Notes

 - Every time the warp is calculated all source and target fiducials are used to compute it.
-- Use Axial, Sagital, Coronal views to manipulate (don't reformat with volume spacing - still work needed here).
-- Has been used mostly with normalizations to MNI space.
-Other grid orientation might run into issues (also work needed here).
 - The output can then be hardened in the transforms module to obtain one grid transformation from source to target.